purchasingtoolpak/lanyon/_posts/2017-04-07-2017-sourcing-strategy-template.md

 - Can be used for a broad range of buying categories
 - Strategy developed in a 6 page Word document, limits big Power Point decks

 Using the template the buyer assesses the industry buying category, evaluates current and potential suppliers then completes an assessment of business and stakeholder needs.
-Folling this analysis a summary, recomendation and plan are completed.
+Following this analysis a summary, recomendation and plan are completed.

 Below some snapshots from the procurement sourcing strategy template: